ND Ilirija 1911: SK Ilirija (1911–1941)

 At the onset of World War I, Ilirija and Slovan (founded in 1913 and still active today) were the only two football clubs in Slovenia, and during the war all football activities were suspended.
 In 1919 Ilirija was re-activated, and was soon followed by Slovan.
 Football rapidly gained popularity and a number of other Slovenian clubs came into life around the same time such as Olimp in Celje, I. SSK Maribor in Maribor and AŠK Primorje in Ljubljana, with the latter becoming Ilirija's biggest rivals in the following decade.

 Ilirija then became the first regional champions of Slovenia (which was at the time part of the Kingdom of Yugoslavia), winning the inaugural Slovenian championship in 1920, and proceeded to win a total of 12 Slovenian titles between 1920 and 1935.
 By the mid-1930s both Ilirija and Primorje encountered financial difficulties which led to their merger and the formation of SK Ljubljana football club in 1936.
 Between 1936 and 1941 SK Ljubljana was one of the top sides in Slovenia (winning the 1935–36 and 1940–41 Slovenian championships) and also competed in the Yugoslav First League, Kingdom of Yugoslavia's top national competition formed in 1923.
 In addition, Ilirija's Stanko Tavčar was the first Slovenian player who was capped for the Kingdom of Yugoslavia national football team in the period between the two world wars.
 He was member of their 1920 Olympics squad and appeared in matches against Czechoslovakia and Egypt, the first two games in the history of the team.
 SK Ljubljana operated until 1941 and the outbreak of World War II, when all sports activities in Ljubljana were suspended.

 NK Ilirija (1950–1991)

-After World War II, with the help of some pre-war former players, the club was refounded in 1950.
-They were now located in the outskirts of Ljubljana in Zgornja Šiška, where they built their own modern stadium in 1963.
-They played mostly in Slovenian Republic League, an amateur third-level league in SFR Yugoslavia.
-Their biggest success was becoming vice-champions in 1972.
-The team, composed of Jerebic, Rojina, Šmon, Erjavec, Kolenc, Dermastija, Godler, Ahlin, Filip, Jalšavec, Jesenšek, Daneu and Prelovšek, therefore contested for amateur championship of Yugoslavia that year, but lost against Vrbas in the final.
-In 1986 Ilirija was relegated from republic league and continued playing in local regional leagues until the dissolution of Yugoslavia.
+After World War II, the club was re-established in 1950 with the help of some pre-war former players.
+They were now located on the outskirts of Ljubljana in Zgornja Šiška, where they built their stadium in 1963.
+They played mostly in the Slovenian Republic League, the third-tier of Yugoslav football.
+Their biggest success was finishing as runners-up in 1972.
+The team, consisting of Jerebic, Rojina, Šmon, Erjavec, Kolenc, Dermastija, Godler, Ahlin, Filip, Jalšavec, Jesenšek, Daneu and Prelovšek, therefore competed for the Yugoslav amateur championship that year, but lost in the final to Vrbas.
+In 1986, Ilirija was relegated from the Republic League and continued to play in local regional leagues until the breakup of Yugoslavia.